Miroslava Breach: Investigation

 During the investigation of Breach's murder, an audio recording of Breach speaking to a PAN spokesperson was discovered on the computer of Jasiel Vega Villa, a suspect connected to Breach's murder, that confirmed her reportage of collusion between organized crime and local politicians in Chihuahua.
 On the tape, the spokesperson demanded to know Breach's source(s) for a 4 March 2016 article that effectively ended the candidacy of Juan Miguel Salazar, Adán Salazar's uncle, for a PRI-held Chínipas and Bachíniva, forcing the party to exchange Salazar for another candidate, as Los Salazares held the PAN accountable.
 Breach refused to disclose a source, alleging that she came to her own conclusions and confirmed to the spokesperson that she had not met with the PAN mayor of Chínipas at the time, Hugo Amed Schultz, about Salazar.
 She also revealed that her uncles had been issued death threats, and declared that "if they are going to kill someone it should be the reporter."
 Breach had previously accused Schultz of protecting Los Salazares, and he did not help his case when he delivered the audiotape to Los Salazares to clear his name.
 The tape was presented as evidence at the hearing of Juan Carlos Moreno Ochoa, captured on 25 December 2017 in Bacobampo, Sonora, for his role in Breach's murder, and the prosecutors established that he oversaw the murder, committed by Ramón Andrés Zavala Corral, who was killed himself near Chínipas on 19 December.
 It is believed that Moreno Ochoa had planned on killing Breach as a birthday gift for Adán Salazar Zamorano, leader of Los Salazares.

 In April 2018, the judicial branch of the State of Chihuahua closed their investigation and gave the Attorney General the case file.
-It was decided that Morena Ochoa would be tried in Federal court.
+It was decided that Moreno Ochoa would be tried in Federal court.
 In August 2020, he was sentenced to 50 years in prison.